w3f/polkadot-wiki/docs/glossary.md

 In the Polkadot validity system, an _attestation_ is a type of message that validators broadcast that says whether they think a parachain candidate block is valid or invalid.

+## Auction (Parachain)

+Parachain auctions are how non-common-good parathreads win a slot to become a parachain.

 ## Authority

 An authority is a generic term for the role in a blockchain that is able to participate in the